Give a sadaqah donation today

 Your sadaqah could help train staff to treat and diagnose eye conditions

-With your help, we could train more eye specialists such as Dr Gladys, an ophthalmologist in Uganda who’s helping protect people’s sight.
+With your help, we could train more eye specialists such as Dr Gladys, an ophthalmologist in Uganda who’s helping to protect people’s sight.

 Read Dr Gladys’s story